itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 You can use any (or multiple) HTTP headers or HTTP parameters to pass context information.
 The extraction rules can be configured via **Settings --> Server-side service monitoring --> Request attributes**.

-We have setup the Load Test **Request** for you.
+We have setup the Load Test **Request attribute** for you.
 Below is an example setup but we will also show you in your environment where they are.

 <img src="../../assets/images/lab_1_request_attribute_2.png" width="500"/>